 I was thinking: “What can be better than adding an extra color to my bread with a natural ingredient?
 And if that color is pink, that’s even better!”
-This is a part of my “beetroot” trials, I was curious if the beetroot could actually color a bread, and the answer is yes!
-I am quite satisfied with the outer color of the bread, which is a nice pink, inside was a little bit more brownish, because I used half part whole flour.
-Beets not only gives color to this bread, but also some sweetness.
+This is a part of my “beetroot” trials, I was curious if the beetroot could color a bread, and the answer is, yes.
+I am quite satisfied with the outer color of the bread, which is a nice pink, inside was a little bit more brownish, because I used half part of the whole flour.
+Beets not only give color to this bread, but also some sweetness.
 Overall, it’s a nice looking and nutritious bread that goes well with both sweet and savory toppings.

 11) Rye bread

 With its high fiber and low gluten content, rye is one of the most popular flour for bread making.
-It usually used together with other types of flour for softer texture breads.
-It also gives very good results when making soda breads (which will have its own post soon).
+It’s usually used together with other types of flour for softer texture breads.
+It also gives very good results when making soda bread.

 12) Over-night white flour bread